amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

 ## Stubbing an object

-When using third party libraries in a script, we'll want to test the functionality of the script without relying on the third party libraries.
+When using third party libraries in a script, we will want to test the functionality of the script without relying on the third party libraries.

 A quick and dirty example is set up below using the [Moment.js](http://momentjs.com/) library.